ARM-software/psa-api/doc/crypto/api/keys/types.rst

     :definition: /* specification-defined value */

     .. summary::
-        The key pair type corresponding to a public key type.
+        The key pair type corresponding to a public-key type.

     .. param:: type
-        A public key type or key pair type.
+        A public-key type or key pair type.

     .. return::
         The corresponding key pair type.
 If ``type`` is not a public key or a key pair, the return value is undefined.